Unseen DPRK & Entire Pyongyang Metro Tour With Mass Games

 Visit the Statues of President Kim Il Sung and General Kim Jong Il in the grand square of Hamhung city.

-Walk to the pagoda on the hill to overlook the main strip.
+Walk to the pagoda on the hill to overlook the main strip of the city

 Dinner, drinks and overnight at the Majon Resort – here we’ll have our own private beach with other recreational facilities such as billiards and karaoke.